Preschool Field Officer (PSFO) Service

 Have you considered utilising the Language Loop Interpreting Service to support building relationships with families & to support their understanding of conversations about their child and services available to support them?

-The Department of Education and Training (DET) has partnered with Language Loop (formerly VITS) to provide free interpreting services to DET-funded early childhood services who do not receive direct funding for language services.
+The Department of Education (DE) has partnered with Language Loop (formerly VITS) to provide free interpreting services to state funded early childhood services who do not receive direct funding for language services.

 This can be used, for example, to support families from a language background other than English and require communication to be undertaken in their first language.

-Visit the Education Vic website for more information.
+Visit the website for more info - https://www.vic.gov.au/use-interpreter-early-childhood-education-services

 Local Paediatric Support Services and Therapists